 Network Configu ration

 ed to configure the IP related settings for this server.
-P under the "Server Configuration" category - please make lease note that some changes made on this page may affect sure to check all pages for an accurate configuration.
+Pl under the "Server Configuration" category - please make lease note that some changes made on this page may affect sure to check all pages for an accurate configuration.

-The be setting dedicat An Ethe Manage Physica ports n Note th navigal A resta below t Comm This se st name and ID of each server in the system must be unique. low fields is used to indicate how each Ethernet port is to be used so of each port.
-Ethernet ports may be used for multiple purposes ted to only that purpose.
-The configured without a functional assignment.
-Hower application must be assigned the correct functional assignment and provided and the connections to the Ethernet ports must match settings provided any be shifted by 1, e.g.: eth0 could be labeled 1, eth1 could be late any configuration data obtained from an external source will be to the external tool used to configure those settings.
-Int of Communication Manager is needed after the server has been to do so.
-Please note that this should be done after all configurationication Manager reboot. , except for the port assigned to the laptop, which must be wever, any port intended for use with the Communication t. d below.
+The be setting dedicated.
+An Eth.
+Manag.
+Physical ports in Note the navigal A restable on the Comm.
+This see st name and ID of each server in the system must be unique. low fields is used to indicate how each Ethernet port is to be used so feach port.
+Ethernet ports may be used for multiple purposes ted to only that purpose. ernet port can be configured without a functional assignment.
+Hower application must be assigned the correct functional assignment all connections to the Ethernet ports must match settings provided has any be shifted by 1, e.g.: eth0 could be labeled 1, eth1 could be late any configuration data obtained from an external source will be to the external tool used to configure those settings.
+In the formmunication Manager is needed after the server has been to do so.
+Please note that this should be done after all configurationication Manager reboot.
+Inver appears to be the ACTIVE server.
+Continuing the process unavailable for telephony during the configuration process. , except for the port assigned to the laptop, which must be wever, any port intended for use with the Communication t.
+I below.
 Please keep in mind that the labels on the physical labeled 2, etc. be displayed read-only.
 To change these settings, please en successfully configured.
-Click the Restart CM button ion is completed.
+Click the Restart CM button on is completed.
 Too many restarts may escalate to a full

 Host Name: CM-ES-R6

 DNS Domain:

 Search Domain List: cm-es-r6 (comma separated)

 Primary DNS: 192.168.1.200

 Secondary DNS:

 Tertiary DNS:

 Server ID: 1 (Range 1 to 256)